 - c.
 The permittee shall submit the following information with the results of the toxicity tests: - (1) An estimate of the total volume discharged and the duration of the discharge. - (2) The time at which the discharge was initiated. - (3) The time at which sampling was initiated. - d.
-The permittee may provide additional samples in order to statistically smooth data during the period of initial collection.
-This data shall be reported and may be included in the evaluation of effluent toxicity.
+The permittee may provide additional samples to address data variability during the period of initial data generation.
+These data shall be reported and may be included in the evaluation of effluent toxicity.
 Test procedures and reporting shall be in accordance with the WET testing methods cited in 40 CFR 136.3. - e.
 The assembled data will be evaluated for reasonable potential at the conclusion of the test period.
 The data may be evaluated sooner if such evaluation is requested by the permittee or if toxicity has been demonstrated over the course of sampling.